 • Catalyzing Research Partnerships and Networks

-It brings together an intergenerational network of scientists from across Africa and Europe;strengthens the leadership skills of emerging climate scientists from both continents; and contributes towards building a robust pipeline of climate science leaders.
+The Fellowship brings together an intergenerational network of scientists from across Africa and Europe; strengthens the leadership skills of emerging climate scientists from both continents, and contributes towards building a robust pipeline of climate science leaders.

-Through a competitive process, high potential African agricultural researchers whose research focuses on climate change are selected.
-Referred to as the One Planet Laureate Candidates, these researchers are paired with more established African researchers who are carefully chosen to match their area of expertise and career goals.
+High potential African agricultural researchers whose research focuses on climate change are selected through a competitive process.
+Referred to as the One Planet Laureate Candidates, these researchers are paired with more established African researchers carefully chosen to match their area of expertise and career goals.
 These are the One Planet Fellowship Mentors.
-These Laureate Mentor-Mentee pairs commence a year-long mentorship relationship and are supported to build a successful partnership geared toward enhancing the fellows’ career growth.
-The pairs are also supported to attend a variety of leadership and science research skills courses.
+These Laureate Mentor-Mentee pairs commence a year-long mentorship relationship and are supported to build a successful partnership to enhance the fellows’ career growth.
+The pairs are also supported to attend various leadership and science research skills courses.

 In the second year of the Fellowship, the Laureate Candidates select emerging African scientists and emerging European scientists to whom they serve as mentors, creating a mentorship chain of three generations of scientists.

-In the third and final year of the Fellowship, the top performing One Planet Laureate Candidates are supported to enhance their research skills by participating in a research placement at a leading European research institution that has a strong emphasis and reputation for climate change science.
-Here, the Candidates are also carefully paired with outstanding European researchers who serve as supervisors to mutually agreed research projects aimed at strengthening a specific skill for the One Planet Fellow.
+In the third and final year of the Fellowship, the top-performing One Planet Laureate Candidates are supported to enhance their research skills by participating in a research placement at a leading European research institution with a strong emphasis and reputation for climate change science.
+Here, the Candidates are also carefully paired with outstanding European researchers who serve as supervisors to mutually agree on research projects to strengthen a specific skill for the One Planet Fellow.